3838438org/build-support/pkg/README.2.6.0.txt

 == Changes in 2.5.3 ==
   * All changes in 2.5.2 plus:
   * apps:
+      * quartz-wm 1.1.2
+        * Addresses an issue where quartz-wm would not release the KB if there were no meta keys in the modmap (#427)
       * xmore 1.0.2
       * xrandr 1.3.3
   * server: